balusena/balugithub/NLP-Natural_Language_Processing/README.md

 - 2.NLP-Natural_Language_Processing/ directory contains of NLP-Natural_Language_Processing executed notebooks.

 ## 4.Important Consideration
--This project runs perfectly on a windows machine by following the steps mentioned in section 3.
+- This project runs perfectly on a windows machine by following the steps mentioned in section 3.
 If want to run on a different OS, encoding might need to be changed.

 ## 5.Further work to be done
 - 1.Planning to give entire PDF with detailed explanation of real-world-usage of NLP-Natural_Language_Processing and their implementation techniques in different sectors.